lilisierrayu/gcp/README.md

 `check_tpu_status {tpu_name}` or `tpuvm_list`

 #### Launch training
+For long-running jobs with PyTorch XLA or JAX, one common reason for the job to fail is [maintenance events](https://cloud.google.com/tpu/docs/maintenance-events), which are beyond the users' control.
+When maintenance events happen, the connection to the TPU VM would often fail, and the training process will be lost.
+It is recommended to launch training from remote connector.

 Training model training in the remote connector (better in a tmux session)
 ```bash
 # (run on your remote coordinator VM, preferably in a tmux session)